 - Only wash the whole cantaloupe just before cutting, thus there will be little risk of mold forming.

-- When a cantaloupe is fully ripe it must be refrigerated.
+- When it is fully ripe it must be refrigerated.

-Cut up a cantaloupe or scoop it out with a ball maker and make a salad with them and watermelon and honeydew melon.
+Cut it up or scoop it out with a ball maker and make a salad with them and watermelon and honeydew melon.